 At Oakham we believe wholeheartedly in the importance and value of developing the whole person; of creating a culture of mutual respect and trust, where everyone has a sense of responsibility for themselves and for others within the community.
 We want all our pupils to benefit from our boarding environment – both boarders and day pupils – through which we aim to deliver the following:

 - A team of people providing individual care and support for your child.

 - A strong House identity where our values are reinforced and pupils support one another and form great friendships.

 - A dynamic and integrated academic, pastoral and co-curriculum to challenge pupils and offer opportunities.

-- A partnership with our families, whether your child is a full boarder, flexi-boarder or day pupil.
+- A partnership with our families, whether your child is a full boarder, weekly boarder or day pupil.